 The SNE shall remain in the service of his/her employer throughout the period of secondment and shall continue to be paid by that employer.
 The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2017/001 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training available here.

-Subject to a probationary period, the secondment will be for a minimum of six months but not more than two years.
-It may be extended further up to a maximum period of two years.
-The place of secondment is Vilnius, Lithuania.
+The secondment will be for a minimum of six months but not more than two years and may be extended further up to a maximum period of two years.
+The place of secondment shall be Vilnius, Lithuania.

 Independence and declarations of interest